Molecular epidemiology

 Molecular epidemiology is a branch of epidemiology and medical science that focuses on the contribution of potential genetic and environmental risk factors, identified at the molecular level, to the etiology, distribution and prevention of disease within families and across populations.
 This field has emerged from the integration of molecular biology into traditional epidemiological research.
 Molecular epidemiology improves our understanding of the pathogenesis of disease by identifying specific pathways, molecules and genes that influence the risk of developing disease.
 More broadly, it seeks to establish understanding of how the interactions between genetic traits and environmental exposures result in disease.

 History

 The term "molecular epidemiology" was first coined by Edwin D. Kilbourne in a 1973 article entitled "The molecular epidemiology of influenza".
-The term became more formalized with the formulation of the first book on Molecular Epidemiology: Principles and Practice by Paul A. Schulte and Frederica Perera.
+The term became more formalized with the formulation of the first book on molecular epidemiology titled Molecular Epidemiology: Principles and Practice by Paul A. Schulte and Frederica Perera.
 At the heart of this book is the impact of advances in molecular research that have given rise to and enabled the measurement and exploitation of the biomarker as a vital tool to link traditional molecular and epidemiological research strategies to understand the underlying mechanisms of disease in populations.